coatyio/coaty-js/docs/man/migration-guide.md

 the main goal to streamline the framework API, to get rid of unused and deprecated functionality, and to prepare for future extensions.

-Coaty 2 introduces "communication bindings", a mechanism to make Coaty's underlying publish-subscribe messaging protocol interchangeable, while keeping the set of communication event patterns.

-Among other refactorings, Coaty 2 carries breaking changes regarding package naming and import declarations, object types, distributed lifecycle management, IO routing, and the communication protocol.
+Among other refactorings, Coaty JS 2 carries breaking changes regarding package naming and import declarations, object types, distributed lifecycle management, IO routing, and the communication protocol while keeping the essential set of communication event patterns.
 Therefore, Coaty 2 applications are no longer backward-compatible and interoperable with Coaty 1 applications.

-Coaty 1 is still available on npm package `coaty@1.x.y`.
-Coaty 2 is deployed separately on scoped npm package `@coaty/core@2.x.y`.
+Coaty JS 1 is still available on npm package `coaty@1.x.y`.
+Coaty JS 2 is deployed separately on scoped npm package `@coaty/core@2.x.y`.

-To update to Coaty 2, follow the migration steps described in the following sections.
+To update to Coaty JS 2, follow the migration steps described next.

 ### Before migrating